00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Crafts, knowledge, magic.

-## Create Object
+# CREATE OBJECT

 **Prerequisites:** Divine rank 6, Int 29.

 **Benefit:** As a full-round action, the deity can create one or more simple, nonmagical objects with a total weight of up to 50 pounds per divine rank, or with a total volume of 10 cubic feet per rank.
 If the deity uses this ability on a divinely morphic plane or within its own godly realm, double the volume and weight the deity can create.
 If the deity's realm is located on a divinely morphic plane, triple the volume and weight the deity can create there.

 **Notes:** For purposes of this ability, a simple object can have no moving parts more complex than a door hinge and must be composed of a single material.
 The material can be no more valuable than iron (1 sp per pound).
 Once created, the objects are permanent and nonmagical.
-If the deity has the appropriate Craft skill, the deity can make a Craft check when creating the item to make it a masterwork item.
+If the deity has the appropriate Craft skill, the deity can make a Craft

+check when creating the item to make it a masterwork item.

 **Suggested Portfolio Elements:** Crafts, creation.

-## Create Greater Object
+# CREATE GREATER OBJECT

 **Prerequisites:** Divine rank 11, Int 29, Create Object salient divine ability.

 **Benefit:** As a full-round action, the deity can create objects weighing up to 100 pounds per divine rank, or with a volume of 20 cubic feet per rank.
-If the deity uses this ability on a divinely morphic plane or within its own godly realm, double the volume and weight the deity can create.
+If the deity uses this ability on a divinely morphic plane or within its own godly realm, double the volume and

+weight the deity can create.
 If the deity's realm is located on a divinely morphic plane, triple the volume and weight the deity can create there.

 **Notes:** This ability works like the Create Object ability, except as noted below.
 A deity can use this ability to create any kind of nonmagical object.

 **Rest: **The deity must convert a considerable amount of its own energy into the object, which can leave the deity impaired.
 The deity can create an object with a value of up to 100 gp without impairment.
-For every additional 100 gp of value (or fraction of 100 gp), the deity must rest for 10 minutes.
+For every additional 100 gp of value (or fraction of 100

+gp), the deity must rest for 10 minutes.
 If the deity is creating an item on a divinely morphic plane or within its own godly realm, it can create a 200 gp item without resting.
-If the deity's realm is located on a divinely morphic plane, it can create a 300 gp item there without having to rest.
+If the deity's realm is located on a divinely morphic plane, it can create a 300 gp item

+there without having to rest.

 **Suggested Portfolio Elements:** Crafts, creation.

-## Divine Air Mastery
+# DIVINE AIR MASTERY

 **Prerequisite:** Air domain.

 **Benefit:** The deity gains a competence bonus on attack rolls, damage, and Armor Class equal to its divine rank if both the deity and its foe are airborne.
 The deity can fly with perfect maneuverability.
-When flying, the deity can automatically know the location of any corporeal creature within 10 feet per divine rank, by sensing the disturbance in the air the creature causes.
+When flying, the deity can automatically know the location of

+any corporeal creature within 10 feet per divine rank, by sensing the disturbance in the air the creature causes.

 **Suggested Portfolio Elements:** Air, wind.

-## Divine Archery
+# DIVINE ARCHERY

 **Prerequisites:** Base attack bonus +20, Dex 29, Point Blank Shot, Far Shot.

 **Benefit:** The deity can fire a ranged weapon at any target within line of sight and within range of the deity's personal senses.
 No range increment applies to the attack.
 The deity does not incur any attacks of opportunity for firing a bow when threatened.
 As a full-round action, the deity may fire an arrow at her full base attack bonus at each opponent within 10 feet per divine rank.
 The deity must have the Weapon Focus feat with the type of bow she uses to perform this attack.
-When shooting a ranged weapon, the deity can ignore any cover bonus to the target's AC or any miss chance conferred by the target's concealment.
+When shooting a ranged weapon, the deity can ignore any cover bonus to the target's AC or any miss chance conferred by the

+target's concealment.

 **Suggested Portfolio Elements:** Archers, war.

-## Divine Armor Mastery
+# DIVINE ARMOR MASTERY

 **Prerequisites:** Armor Proficiency (light), Armor Proficiency (medium).